It’s time we use performance reviews to drive self-development, not fear

 Consider this situation: a new position opens at your company, which could be your chance to get promoted and take on more responsibility.
 However, you don’t voice your wants and expect your manager to promote you if they think you have sufficient skills.
 In the end, a new person gets hired for the position.
 As you discuss your 360° review, you and your manager determine that you would be ready to take on more responsibilities, but the position is no longer available.

 As argued, practicing self-awareness is essential, and unearthing why we have certain behaviors is important for change.
 However, focusing on “why” questions at this time (“Why didn’t my manager see my skills before?” or “Why didn’t I believe in myself?”) might make you blame yourself and doubt your potential even more.
 It will bring no resolution.
-What you need is to pave the way for the next steps in your career.
+What you need is to pave the way for the next steps in your career path.

 In contrast, “what” questions can be valuable tools to digest your performance review.
 They have the potential to provide objective conclusions and point toward actionable solutions.
 A “what” question such as “What can I do, given my circumstances today, to advance my career?” focuses on the present and what can be done to improve a situation.